naipes0787/turn-provider/README.md

 # turn-provider
-Rest turn provider with Spring
+Rest turn provider project with Spring.

+Is required to have Maven in order to use the application.